Tandoori Chicken Thighs with Radish and Toasted Mustard Seed Raita

 - Cut three parallel slits in the surface of each chicken thigh, arrange in a baking dish and season with salt.
 Coat chicken thighs thoroughly in puree and set aside.

-- Stir together 1 cup of yogurt, chili powder, paprika, cumin, turmeric, salt, cayenne pepper, garam masala, cinnamon, and cloves.
-Pour the herbed yogurt over the chicken thighs and coat well.
+- Stir 1 cup yogurt, chili powder, paprika, cumin, turmeric, salt, cayenne pepper, garam masala, cinnamon, and cloves together in a bowl.
+Pour herbed yogurt over the chicken thighs and coat well.
 Cover and marinate in the refrigerator, 2 hours to overnight.

 - Preheat oven to 500°F (260°C).
 Coat a wire rack with cooking spray and set it over a baking sheet.
 Place the chicken on the rack, leaving some space between each thigh.
 Roast chicken 30 to 35 minutes, or cooked through and slightly charred.